Phone (DSN) 314-368-9729

 Schools: Families affiliated with the U.S. Department of Defense and the Department of State have the opportunity to send their children to DODDS - Brussels American School (K - 12); local Belgian Schools (Pre-School - 12 / Tuition Free); and, local International Schools (Pre-School - 12 / Tuition Required).
 Traffic does not come to a full stop when school buses are loading or unloading.
 Re-train your kids to this new, and fairly dangerous, situation!

-Youth Services: The Brussels community has an array of exciting opportunities for youth 1st - 12th grades to explore.
-Child, Youth and School Services (CYSS) offers DoD certified programs for youth who have completed or are currently enrolled in grades K-12.
-In order to register you may contact the Central Registration office at 011-32-2-717-9651 or DSN 314-368-9651.
+Youth Services: The Brussels community has an array of exciting opportunities for youth Kinder - 12th grades to explore.
+Child, Youth and School Services (CYSS) offers DoD certified nationally accredited programs for youth who have completed or are currently enrolled in grades K-12.
+To register you may contact the Central Registration office at 011-32-2-717-9651 or DSN 314-368-9651.

 Army Community Service: In addition to ACS staff, a Military Family Life Consultant (MFLC) is available to provide support and a listening ear to those in need of a helping professional.
 The MFLC can be reached at 011 32 (0) 497 653 738.
 Army Community Service can be contacted by calling 011-32-2-717-9783.

 Housing: Prior to receiving any housing assistance a copy of the assignment orders must be provided!
 Keep in mind that because of the complicated and sometimes tricky rental laws in Belgium, a very thorough briefing will be given.
 This briefing takes about two to two and a half hours and will be taken by appointment only.
 The USAG Benelux - Brussels Housing Services Office (HSO) maintains current listings of available housing in the area.
 The Housing Services Office pre-screens to ensure they are adequate quarters for Government employees.
 A Housing representative will meet with you upon arrival at the Housing Services Office, 011-32-2-717-9778.